JaneliaSciComp/multifish/docs/Running.md

 See the [parameter documentation](Parameters.md) to customize the pipeline for your data.

-## Running the pipeline
+## Starting the pipeline

-## Using Nextflow Tower
+### Using Nextflow Tower

 See the [Nextflow Tower](tower/NextflowTower.html) documentation for step-by-step instructions on how to run the pipeline from the Nextflow Tower web GUI.

-## Using the Command Line Interface (CLI)
+### Using the Command Line Interface (CLI)

 Assuming you have two acquisitions as above (i.e. named `LHA3_R3_small` and `LHA3_R5_small`), you can run the pipeline with the following command:

     ./main.nf --shared_work_dir /path/to/shared/work/dir --runtime_opts "-B /path/to/shared/work/dir" --acq_names LHA3_R3_small,LHA3_R5_small --ref_acq LHA3_R3_small --channels c0,c1 --dapi_channel c1 [other parameters]

 This will run the pipeline and execute all of the jobs on the local workstation where you invoke the command.
-To use a cluster or cloud for executing the jobs, see the [platforms/Platforms.md](Platforms documentation).
+To use a cluster or cloud for executing the jobs, see the [Platforms documentation](platforms/Platforms.md).

 The `--runtime_opts` parameter is required to mount the shared work directory inside the Singularity containers that are used to execute the pipeline jobs.
 The `--acq_names` parameter is required to specify the names of the acquisitions to process.
 The `--ref_acq` parameter is required to specify the name of the reference acquisition.
 The `--channels` parameter specifies the names of the channels to process in each acquisition.
 The `--dapi_channel` parameter is used to specify the name of the channel that contains the DAPI stain.